APPLICATION IS NOW CLOSED

 Genomics for Journalists

-On March 24 - 26, 2019, SciLine will host the first in a series of science “boot camps” for reporters.
+On March 24 - 26, 2019, SciLine hosted the first in a series of science “boot camps” for reporters.
 These are all-expenses-paid, multi-day workshops designed to arm journalists—including those without deep backgrounds in science—with the knowledge and context they need to cover newsworthy science, health, and environment issues with confidence.

 WHAT: Genomics—the study of collections of genes, their structure and function, and how they work together within organisms—is increasingly central to advances in health, agriculture, and environmental science, as well as law enforcement and criminal justice.